alexadamovic/pizza-parlor/README.md

 #### Describe Pizza.prototype.pizzaPrice()

-Test: "It should return a price as a number based on the toppings and size of a Pizza object"
+Test: "It should return a price as a number based on the size of a Pizza object"
+Code: const bestPizza = new Pizza([], "small")
-Code: bestPizza.pizzaPrice();
+  bestPizza.pizzaPrice();
-Expected Output: 24
+Expected Output: 14

-Test: "It should return a price as a number based on the toppings, size, and addOns of a Pizza object"
+Test: "It should return a price that equals the size price of the Pizza object plus the prices of any chosen toppings"
+Code: const bestPizza = new Pizza(["regular-meat", "regular-veg"], "small")
+  bestPizza.pizzaPrice();
+Expected Output: 16.25

+Test: "It should return a higher price for the Pizza object when 'premium' toppings are chosen instead of 'regular' toppings"
+Code: const bestPizza = new Pizza(["premium-meat", "premium-veg"], "small")
-Code: bestPizza.pizzaPrice();
+  bestPizza.pizzaPrice();
+Expected Output: 17.25

+Test: "It should return a price that equals the size price of the Pizza object plus the prices of any chosen toppings and addOns"
+Code: const bestPizza = new Pizza(["premium-meat", "premium-veg"], "small", ["bucket-ranch", "caeser"])
-Expected Output: 28
+Expected Output: 33.25